InformationAsymmetry/Judges/README.md

 | [🖥️] | data scraping using json |

 ### Missionary
-How do you perform exegesis using public open source and infrastructure as code?
+How to organize the bible into a datastructure?
 Let's start with Judges.

 > The first step is to create an array or object with the [judges](https://github.com/TechnologyMissionary/Judges--Neobii-0/commit/47e9b8b245ef9a69e01e68b3de01eeaab064f018).